Marquel Blackwell

-Marquel Blackwell (born July 29, 1979) is a former American football quarterback and the current running backs coach for the University of Mississippi.
+Marquel Blackwell (born July 29, 1979) is a former American football quarterback and the current running backs coach for the University of South Carolina.

 High school and college career

-After playing for Lakewood High School and Dixie Hollins High School in Pinellas County, Florida, Blackwell was the quarterback at the University of South Florida for four seasons.
+After playing for Lakewood High School and Dixie Hollins High School in Pinellas County, Florida and leading Dixie to the 5A tate championship game his junior season, Blackwell was the quarterback at the University of South Florida for four seasons.
 Blackwell became a starter three games into his redshirt freshman season and led South Florida to a 30–12 mark during the Bulls' move from Division I-AA to I-A in 2001.
 During his college career from 1999 to 2002, he threw for 9,108 yards and 57 touchdowns, and had 1,235 rushing yards and 20 rushing touchdowns.
 He set most of the school's individual passing records during his time as quarterback; as of 2009, he is also the Bulls' No. 6 career rusher and No. 3 in rushing touchdowns.

 Professional career

 New York Jets

-Blackwell entered the 2003 NFL Draft but was not drafted.
+Blackwell entered the 2003 NFL draft but was not drafted.
 He signed with the New York Jets as a rookie free agent but only saw playing time in 1 preseason game in the preseason finale against the Philadelphia Eagles.
 Blackwell threw for two touchdowns and 111 yards in the first half.
 He was the Jets' No. 2 QB in week one of the regular season (The Jets released backup Jamie Martin so the club did not have to pay his entire season salary if he was not on the roster Week 1), only to be cut again after week 1 when Martin returned.

 Tampa Bay Storm

-Blackwell had a brief stint, but did not appear, in the Arena Football League (AFL) with the Tampa Bay Storm.
+Blackwell had a brief stint, but did not even appear, in the Arena Football League (AFL) with the Tampa Bay Storm.